smucclaw/r34_sCASP/README.md

 |s34_amended.pl|26|26|

 Because the amendment changed some of the section numberings, it was necessary to rewrite some of the tests to reflect the new numberings.
-The amended version of the code should be run against the tests in the amended tests folder, as follows:
+There are therefore two packages of tests.

 ```
-./run_tests.sh -1 s34.pl tests
+./run_tests.sh tests
-./run_tests.sh -1 s34_amended.pl tests_amended
+./run_tests.sh tests_amended
 ```

-Using the `-1` flag causes each test to stop after one stable model is found.
-If you omit it, you will be told how many stable models were found for each test.
-Be aware that this can significantly increase the runtime.

-Using the `-i` flag will pause after each tests is executed, if you would like to see the results one at a time.

 ## Using s(CASP)

 To run a test directly, using the following command:

-`scasp --human --tree s34.pl tests/basic_facts.pl tests/test0.pl`
+`scasp --human --tree tests/test0.pl`

-replacing the filename for the encoding and the filename for the specific test as appropriate.
+replacing the filename for the specific test as appropriate.
 If you run the query above, the output will begin as follows:

 ```